carbon-design-system/carbon/packages/components/src/globals/js/misc/README.md

 # `event-matches.js`

-Event delgation - returns the closest ancestor of the event target (or the event target itself) which matches the selectors given in parameter.
+Event delegation - returns the closest ancestor of the event target (or the event target itself) which matches the selectors given in parameter.

 # `get-launching-details.js`